Jump to topic

 Cloudy vision, not to be confused with blurry vision, is when objects in the line of sight appear ‘milky’ or ‘hazy’ almost as if the viewer were looking through a thin film or unclean piece of glass.
 Cloudy vision may also dull the viewer’s perception of colors, distort image edges, and create halos surrounding lights.

 Cloudy Vision vs. Blurry Vision

 Blurred vision is a loss of sharpness when viewing objects.
-Though it can be the result of something more serious, it is commonly experienced by many people and can be the result of something as benign as nearsightedness or farsightedness, which can be treated by wearing glasses or contact lenses.
+Though it can be the result of something more serious, it is commonly experienced by many people and can be caused by nearsightedness or farsightedness, which can be treated by wearing eyeglasses or contact lenses.

 Cloudy vision, on the other hand, is usually more problematic.
-It is often caused by a more severe underlying issue and is often accompanied by secondary symptoms such as:
+It is often caused by a more severe underlying issue and is usually accompanied by secondary symptoms such as:

 - Dry eyes

 - Sensitivity to light